-6.2.1.
-All bids are F.O.B. destination unless otherwise clearly indicated by the vendor in the bid.

-6.2.2.
-Bidders shall submit their bids or proposals prior to the date and time of the bid opening on the Request for Quotation ("RFQ") forms provided by the Director of the Purchasing Division to the bidders.
+- 6.2.1.
+All bids are F.O.B. destination unless otherwise clearly indicated by the vendor in the bid. - 6.2.2.
+Bidders shall submit their bids or proposals prior to the date and time of the bid opening on the Request for Quotation ("RFQ") forms provided by the Director to the bidders.
 Substitutions for the RFQ form are acceptable only if the substituted terms, conditions, or provisions are approved by the Director.
-Bidders shall submit their bids and/or proposal to the Purchasing Division and a duplicate of the bid or proposal to the State Auditor.
-The Director shall reject the bids received after the required designated time and date.
-The Director shall not accept as the bidder's submission or response any bid or part of any bid received by any other state spending unit or any other recipient.
+Bidders shall submit their bids or proposal to the Purchasing Division.
+The Director shall reject bids received after the designated time and date.
+The Director may not accept any bid or part of any bid submitted to any other state spending unit or any other recipient. - 6.2.3.

-6.2.3.
 An authorized representative of the bidder shall sign all bids received by the Purchasing Division.
 A corporate signature without an individual name is not an acceptable signature.